2hf/customized-tomcat-redis-session-manager/README.md

 # customized-tomcat-redis-session-manager

-Adding your very own prefix to redis key like this in `Tomcat/conf/server.xml`
+This project helps you to customized your own redis cache in tomcat web application, simply adding your very own prefix to redis key like this in `Tomcat/conf/server.xml`

 ```xml
 <Context docBase="/root/YOUR_WEB_APP"